CreateSean/craft-starter/README.md

     ```
     docker cp ddev-router:/etc/nginx/certs ~/tmp/DOMAIN-WITH-EXTENSION
     ```
+    2. You should only need to do this for 1 project and then everythign should work on multiple projects.

 5. Tailwind Config Viewer is set up and uses the following commands. `npm run tw-config-viewer` will load up the viewer at localhost:4000 and `npm run export-tw-config` will export the viewer to `public/tw-viewer`